Business Tax Basics In Australia

 -employers’ payment book and superannuation records.

-You must keep other receipts for supplies, including credit card dockets (merchant’s copy) and cash register tapes, for one month if reconciled with actual sales or five years if not reconciled.
+You are required to keep other receipts for supplies, such as credit card dockets (merchant’s copy) and cash register tapes, for one month if they are reconciled with actual sales and for five years if they are not reconciled.
+If you do not reconcile your receipts, the one-month requirement does not apply.

-1. When does the financial year start and end?
+1. When does the beginning of the fiscal year occur, and when does it end?

-2. What is the due date for filing an income tax return?
+2. What is the final day by which an individual must file their income tax return?

-Late lodgement penalty amounting to $180 for the first 28 days after the lodgement date, which further increases by $180 after each subsequent 28 days period, up to a maximum of$900is levied and included prosecution in extreme circumstances.
+The late lodgement penalty starts at $180 for the first 28 days after the lodgement date and escalates by $180 for each consecutive 28 day period, up to a maximum of $900.
+In severe cases, the prosecution is also included in the late lodgement penalty.

-4. What are the various types of taxes levied?
+4. What are the various classifications of taxes that are imposed?

 The various types of taxes levied are: